Billionaire power couple Bobby and Carola Jain advocating 'communism for landlords'

 Jain, a Queens native, built a high-power finance career over 20 years at Credit Suisse in senior roles, later becoming co-chief investment officer at Millennium Management, one of the world’s largest hedge funds.

-He left to launch his own hedge fund, Jain Global, which raised a massive $5.3 billion at launch in 2024, but after making only modest gains in 2025, he returned all cash to investors and the company now manages money exclusively for Millenium.
+He left to launch his own hedge fund, Jain Global, which raised a massive $5.3 billion at launch in 2024, but after making only modest gains in 2025, it will return all cash to its multi-strategy fund investors and manage money exclusively for Millenium later this year.

-Jain’s socialist socialite wife Carola has a background in marketing but now mainly works in deciding where to allocate the family’s capital.
+Jain’s socialite wife Carola, has a background in marketing and now sits on the

 According to tax filings, the Jains have pumped over $30 million into their Jain Family Institute.
-The nonprofit builds out models for large-scale cash transfers to the downtrodden and creates roadmaps to UBI, advocating for a redistribution-focused economy, while publishing supportive analysis of Mamdani-esque policies like free buses and rent freezes.
+The nonprofit builds out models for large-scale cash transfers to the downtrodden and creates roadmaps to UBI, advocating for a redistribution-focused economy, while its affiliated publication posted supportive analysis of Mamdani-esque policies like free buses and rent freezes.

 “My rich conservative hedge fund friends don’t get kudos at the Met Gala,” said Cochrane.
 “As for the actual [JFI] policies, they are well-tried and well-proven disasters.”

-Top Mamdani fundraiser Robert “Jack” Gross is editor-in-chief of JFI’s magazine, “Phenomenal World,” which endorses a “capitalism for developers, communism for landlords” approach to New York’s housing troubles.
+Top Mamdani fundraiser Robert “Jack” Gross lists himself as editor-in-chief of JFI’s magazine, “Phenomenal World,” which posted guest content regarding “capitalism for developers, communism for landlords” approach to New York’s housing troubles.

-JFI outlets push decommodification rhetoric around housing which is critical of private capital and advocates a shift away from private landlords to public or nonprofit models.
+JFI outlets have pushed decommodification rhetoric around housing, which is critical of private capital and advocates a shift away from private landlords to public or nonprofit models.
+Sources pointed out that although the Jains partially funded “Phenomenal World,” they didn’t have any editorial control over what it

-In an interview with John Roemer titled “Exploitation, Cooperation, and Distributive Justice” the Marxist economist told JFI’s magazine America’s most radical lefty leaders are still too conservative.
+In an interview with John Roemer titled “Exploitation, Cooperation, and Distributive Justice,” the Marxist economist told JFI’s magazine that America’s most radical lefty leaders are still too conservative.

 “Socialism is back on the agenda in the United States, which is very exciting.
 Nevertheless, what people like Bernie Sanders and Alexandria Ocasio-Cortez are calling socialism is in fact just a series of economic reforms that don’t alter property relations,” he said.

-Gross, who has deep ties to the DSA, has publicly praised father of communism Karl Marx, celebrated “Karl Marx Day” and shared passages from the pinko philosopher’s Communist Manifesto.
+Gross, who has deep ties to the DSA, has publicly praised the father of communism, Karl Marx, celebrated “Karl Marx Day” and shared passages from the pinko philosopher’s Communist Manifesto.
 He also raised over $20,000 for Mamdani’s campaign.

 In June 2020, Gross wrote on social media that it was “beautiful” when New Yorkers yelled “NYPD suck my d—k” — a common refrain heard during the George Floyd riots that summer.